scalawithcats/scala-with-cats/src/pages/type-classes/instance-selection.md

 Perhaps confusingly, contravariance means that the type `F[B]` is a subtype of `F[A]` if `A` is a subtype of `B`.
-This is useful for modeling types that represent inputs, like our `JsonWriter` type class above:
+This is useful for modelling types that represent inputs, like our `JsonWriter` type class above:

 ```scala mdoc:invisible